data-provider/core/docs/selector/api.md

 			* error - `<Number>` Counter of times that read method has been rejected.
 No matter if result came from cache or not.
 	* Returns
 		* `<Any>` - Result of the parser function.
-* create, update, delete `selector.create(data)` These methods can be used only when Selector returns another source.
+* create, update, delete `selector.create(data)` These methods can be used only when Selector returns another provider.
 	* Statics:
 		* error - `<Error>` If read method returns an error, it will be accessible at this property.
 		* loading - `<Boolean>` Will be true while Selector read is in progress.